red-hara/teaching-java-project/008-class-as-behavior/README.md

 java -cp target/class-as-behavior-0.0.1.jar UsingBehavior
 ```

-Note that counter objects do not share their `value`s, each has it's own!
+Note that counter objects do not share their `value`s, each has its own!